The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 Much of the New Forest National Park is home to rare habitats and birds and has been designated as Special Areas of Conservation (SAC), Special Protection Areas (SPA) and as Ramsar sites (wetlands).
-Consequently, applicants must consider how development proposals could impact these areas and ensure they are not adversely affected.
+Consequently, applicants and decision makers must consider how development proposals could impact these areas and ensure they are not adversely affected.

-All new residential development and visitor accommodation throughout the New Forest National Park will require mitigation for their recreational impacts on these protected sites.
+All new residential development and visitor accommodation throughout the New Forest National Park will require mitigation for their recreational impacts on these protected sites to ensure legal compliance.

 All new residential development and visitor accommodation within 5.6 kilometres of the Solent SPA, SAC and Ramsar sites will also require mitigation for recreational impacts on these coastal designated sites.

 Specific tests within the Habitats Regulations, including an appropriate assessment of the potential impacts, ensure that new development can only proceed if it is ascertained that the proposed development will not adversely affect the integrity of the protected sites.
 All applications for new residential and visitor accommodation will require an appropriate assessment of their likely significant effects on the sites.

 Mitigation can take the form of a financial contribution to the relevant habitat mitigation schemes or through bespoke measures provided by the applicant that can be certain will fully mitigate the impacts on the designated site.